datsfilipe/nlw5/README.md

 ## Description

-An support chat app using Node, Express and websocket.
+An realtime support chat app using Node, Express and websocket.

 ## Screenshot